 Division of revenue The allocation of funds between spheres of government, as required by the Constitution.
-See also equitable share.
-Domestic demand The total level of spending in an economy, including imports but excluding exports.
+See also equitable share. excluding exports.

 Double tax agreement An agreement between two countries to prevent income that is taxed in one country from being taxed in the other as well.
 See also designated countries.